 Most volunteers help with practical activities but we also sometimes have office based volunteering roles available.
 Here are our main volunteering roles:

 - Opening and Closing the Farm: Every morning and evening for 30-45 minutes.
-Tasks include feeding the chickens, mucking out, turning on the aquaponics system and watering.
+Tasks include feeding the chickens, mucking out, and watering.
+This could easily fit before or after a standard working day.

 - Administrative: Helping with specific administrative roles such as monitoring sales, produce stock, social media, research, and design work (indoor activity).